AdobeDocs/analytics-2.0-apis/reporting-multiple-breakdowns.md

-# Reporting with Multiple Breakdowns
+# Reporting Multiple Breakdowns

-The following guide will give an example of how to run multiple levels of breakdowns using the `/reports` endpoint.
-This guide should help provide a deeper understanding of how to use metric filters to get the data you want from the reporting API.
+The following guide shows instructions for running multiple level breakdowns using the `/reports` endpoint.
+Running multiple level breakdowns with the Reports API is helpful for visualizing the cross-product of values from two different dimensions.

+For example, if you create an interactive map to explore product sales by campaigns and regions, the Reports API can dynamically update the map as new data becomes available.
+This allows team members to select different map locations from which they can view the current campaigns and product sales for the region.

+In the following example, we show a simpler multiple breakdown report with the following levels:

+1. Top level: Visualize the `Day` dimension filtered by the `Page Views` and `Visits` metrics.
+1. Second level: Visualize the previous level of data after a specifying a `Date` and applying the `Page` dimension.
+1. Third level: Visualize the previous two levels of data after applying the `Cities` dimension to a specified page.

-Analysis Workspace will be used to give a visual representation of each step.
-For more information about how to use Analysis Workspace to build and validate report requests refer to the [Reporting Tricks Guide](reporting-tricks.md)
+For each level of the breakdown report below, we show a sample JSON request and response.
+We also show how each step is presented in Analysis Workspace to provide a visual representation.
+For more information about how to use Analysis Workspace to build and validate report requests, see the [Reporting Tricks Guide](reporting-tricks.md).
+For information on using the  `/reports` endpoint, see the [Reports User Guide](reporting-guide.md).

 ## Running the top level report

-For this example we will start with a simple report that is using `Day` for the dimension and includes the `Page Views` and `Visits` metrics.
+The top level report in the following example shows the dimension `Day` and includes the metrics `Page Views` and `Visits`.
 The date range is set to the week of November 18, 2018.

+### Analysis Workspace example

 ![multiple_breakdowns_example_1](/images/multiple_breakdowns_example_1.png?raw=true)

+### Top level request

-The JSON message request body for this report request looks like this:
+The JSON message request body for this report request follows:

 ```json={line-numbers="yes"}
 {